foxbenjaminfox/Please-Card-Game/Readme.md

 It wouldn't be much work to build it for other platforms as well.

+If you want a precompiled version to try out, you can download [this prebuilt APK](https://app.box.com/s/ps7b0kergzdefu8kvkhz).

 ## How to play

 Each player starts with three random cards face down in front of him or her, and six cards in his or her hand.